-The advanced settings of EWWW really let you customize the plugin for your specific site and for your unique workflow.
-Settings marked with an asterisk (*) have been moved to the Overrides section.
+The advanced settings of EWWW really let you customize the plugin for your specific site and for your unique workflow, and additional settings are available in the Overrides.

 JPG Quality Level